How to Fix Common TypeScript Type Errors: Practical Guide With Examples

 console.log(response.statusCode); // Error: Property 'statusCode' does not exist

-How to fix it: Check for typos first — that's the most common cause.
-If the property genuinely exists at runtime but TypeScript doesn't know about it, you have a few options:
+Fix: Check for typos first — that's the cause 90% of the time.
+If the property genuinely exists at runtime:

 console.log(response.status);

-// Option 2: Use an index signature if the shape is dynamic
+// Option 2: Index signature for dynamic shapes

 const response: { [key: string]: unknown } = fetchData();